I’ve been pretty busy lately and I totally forgot to tell you about the time I decided to climb this:

 Lake Tyrrell in northern Victoria is one of those places that you have to make a plan to see.
 Whilst it’s off a main highway and easy enough to get to, the closest decent sized town is Swan Hill, a mere 75kms away.

-Lake Eppalock is another place I’d never been to.
+Lake Eppalock is another place I’d never been to up until a couple of years ago.
 I’d always imagined it was at least 300kms away.
 When I was a kid, other people always seemed to be "going camping at Eppalock".
 I assumed you camped in places that were very far away from where you lived.

 I was quite surprised when I discovered that it was just over an hour's drive from my place.